Modern Braid Table Runner Tutorial

 The square is your starting point where you will begin to attach the strips.
 You'll end up trimming half the square off, on the diagonal.
 You could start with just a triangle, but I find it easier with a square because it stretches less.

-To begin, pick a vertical line near one side (left in my case) of your cutting mat and place your square on point, so that two opposite corners are on the line.
+To begin, pick a vertical line on your cutting mat and place your square on point, so that two opposite corners are on the line.
 This line is your one short side of the runner, and you will work your way to the right from there until you've reached the length you like.
 In the picture below, I'm using the right edge of the ruler to show you where my line is.

 To get a feel for how this goes together, lay the first strip on the bottom right of the square, with one end of the strip lining up with the other side of the square, and the other end of the strip extending past the line you picked on the mat.
 Next, place a second strip on top right, lining up one end of the strip with the long edge of the first strip, with the other end of this strip again extending past the vertical line on the mat.
 It's a lot like making a log cabin block, just that you keep going in one direction instead of around the square.

 The next strip goes back on the bottom, lined up with the long edge of your second strip and going past the vertical line on the left, and the fourth strip goes on the top again, lining up with the third strip and extending past the line on the mat (I realize I forgot to take a picture of this step).
-You'll keep going in this manner, but once you reach the width you like for your runner, your strips will no longer extend past the line on the mat, making the runner longer but no wider.
+You'll keep going in this manner, but once you reach about 15" in width your strips will no longer extend past the line on the mat and instead be making the runner longer but not wider anymore.

 Tip: With "controlled scrappy" projects like this, I also like to lay out some strips first just to make sure I am mixing up the colours somewhat evenly and don't end up with a bunch of the same coloured strips in one spot.